 Micaela recently premiered and earned a five-star review for her first original experimental opera, entitled "Unseal Unseam," at the world’s largest art festival, the Edinburgh Festival Fringe, in summer 2016; the work was described as “hypnotic” and “paralyzingly beautiful,” by New Classic LA after its U.S. debut in October 2017.

-Micaela’s credits include the principal role in the opera "Dada Divas" at the XIII Festival Internacional Musica Nueva in Monterrey, Mexico.
+Micaela’s credits include the principal role in the opera "Dada Divas" which has toured internationally both in Europe and Mexico.
 She also performed with The Industry in their groundbreaking opera, "Hopscotch, a mobile opera for 24 cars (dir.
 Yuval Sharon)"; as a principal vocalist in the premiere of Ron Athey’s experimental opera, “Gifts the Spirit”; and as a soprano soloist alongside Annette Bening in the play "Medea" at UCLALive.